Propertius: Poetry

-Book IV strongly indicates Propertius was planning a new direction for his poetry.
+Book IV strongly indicates that Propertius was planning a new direction for his poetry.
 The book includes several aetiological poems which, in reviewing the mythological origins of Rome and its landmarks, can also be read as critical—even vaguely subversive—of Augustus and his agenda for the new Rome.
 The position is currently a subject of debate among modern classicists.
 The final poem is a touching address by the recently deceased Cornelia consoling her husband Lucius Aemilius Lepidus Paullus and their three children.
-Although the poem (given Cornelia's connection to Augustus' family) was most likely an imperial commission, its dignity, nobility, and pathos have led critics to call it the "queen of the elegies", and it is commonly considered the best in the collection.
+Although the poem (given Cornelia's connection to Augustus's family) was most likely an imperial commission, its dignity, nobility, and pathos have led critics to call it the "queen of the elegies", and it is commonly considered the best in the collection.

-Propertius' style is marked by seemingly abrupt transitions (in the manner of Latin neoteric poetry) and a high and imaginative allusion, often to the more obscure passages of Greek and Roman myth and legend.
+Propertius's style is marked by seemingly abrupt transitions (in the manner of Latin neoteric poetry) and a high and imaginative allusion, often to the more obscure passages of Greek and Roman myth and legend.
 His idiosyncratic use of language, together with the corrupted state of the text, have made his elegies a challenge to edit; among the more famous names who have offered criticism of and emendations to the text have been the classicist John Percival Postgate and the English classicist and poet A. E. Housman.

 Textual problems

 The text contains many syntactic, organizational and logical problems as it has survived.
-Some of these are no doubt exacerbated by Propertius' bold and occasionally unconventional use of Latin.
+Some of these are no doubt exacerbated by Propertius's bold and occasionally unconventional use of Latin.
 Others have led scholars to alter and sometimes rearrange the text as preserved in the manuscripts.

 A total of 146 Propertius manuscripts survive, the oldest of which dates from the 12th century.
 However, some of the poems in these manuscripts appear disjointed, such as I.8, which begins as a plea for Cynthia to abandon a planned sea voyage, then closes with sudden joy that the voyage has been called off.
 This poem has therefore been split by most scholars into a I.8a (comprising the first 26 lines) and I.8b (lines 27–46).
 More complicated organizational problems are presented by poems like II.26, a confusing piece in which Propertius first (1) dreams of Cynthia being shipwrecked, and then (2) praises Cynthia's faithfulness.
 Following this, he (3) declares that she plans to sail and he will come along, (4) shifts to the couple together on the shore, and then (5) quickly has them back on board ship, ready to face the potential dangers of the sea.
 The images seem to conflict logically and chronologically, and have led different commentators to rearrange the lines or assume some lacunae in the text.